sorich87/import-users-from-csv/readme.txt

 1. Search for 'Import Users from CSV'
 1. Click 'Install Now' and activate the plugin
 1. Upload your CSV file in the 'Users' menu, under 'Import From CSV'

-Or use a nifty tool by WordPress lead developer Mark Jaquith:

-1. Visit [this link](http://coveredwebservices.com/wp-plugin-install/?plugin=import-users-from-csv) and follow the instructions.

 For a manual installation via FTP: